June 06, 2023 6 min read

 A warmed bottle should be served at body temperature which is 98.6℉ or 37℃.

-After boiling water and mixing it with formula powder, test the temperature of the bottle by dabbing a couple of drops on your wrist; it should feel lukewarm.
+After boiling water, waiting it to cool to 70°C (158°F), and mixing it with formula powder, test the temperature of the bottle by dabbing a couple of drops on your wrist; it should feel lukewarm.

-Technically speaking, there can be more risks associated with warming formula compared to formula served cold, simply due to the potential of overheating.
+Technically speaking, there can be risks associated with warming formula compared to a formula served cold, simply due to the potential of overheating if you do not check the temperature.

 As long as you safely prepare the warm formula, there are some benefits: